locano-uvg/command-line-clue/game/notebook.md

 In the school kitchen I found out that the crime happened here

 Location of the crime is still unknown - the room must have been empty when it happened...

+Just basing from the clues and the place it was commited, i think it was the artist, because it makes more sense for him to be in the school kitchen, and probably his tool was the paint brush